hanskellner/Fusion360Voronoi/README.md

 Once the voronoi sketch is created I will usually project the geometry onto a surface and then modify from there.
 Note that projecting onto a curved surface will not work at this time.
 In this case I'll use push/pull on the voronoi geometry to modify existing models.
 The image above was created using this method and a 128 cell voronoi pattern.

+## Video Screencast

+Please view the following screencast to see Voronoi in use: [Using the Voronoi v2 add-in for Fusion 360](https://autode.sk/2S2jpR5)

 ## Examples

 Examples posted on my [Fusion 360 project gallery](https://fusion360.autodesk.com/projects/voronoi-script).